Is this the Clear? Kinda looks like an empty dining room…

 Erany sheathes her rapier and crouches beside Nyanti.
 “She’s hurt.”

-“Sounds like a blood clot,” I say.
+“Like a blood clot,” I say.
 “In a vein or an artery.”

 “Take care of Lucky and keep an eye out,” Gyrax tells them.
 “Erany, Jon and I will attend to Nyanti.”

 “Me?”
-I ask.
-“Um…I’m not really a healer.”
+I stammer.
+“I’m not a healer.”

 “Because I plinked some words onto a stolen laptop?”
 My brow wrinkles in confusion.

 “Nice entendre,” I say.
-“What should I do?”
+“What do you want me to do?”

 “What can he do?”
 Erany’s face twists in puzzlement.

-“Hold your hands out—there are powerful loci in the aura near your palms.
+Gyrax beckons me over.
+“Hold your hands out—there are powerful loci near your palms.
 I’m going to connect them with Nyanti’s field.”

-Oh—nice.
+Oh nice.
 Thanks for springing that on me when I have zero time to think it over.

 [Uh, how do I—] I’m about to ask how to speak telepathically, but then I realize I just did it.
 [Right.
 Never mind.]